johncurley8/dissertation/README.md

-# Financial Frictions and Heterogeneous Firms
-Dynare/MATLAB code for 'Financial Frictions and Heterogenous Firms'
+### Dynare/MATLAB code for 'Financial Frictions and Heterogenous Firms'

 run_model.m runs any of the .mod files.